KShervington/beverage-calculator/README.md

 | `beerCount` | # of 12 oz. cans of beer needed |
 | `spiritCount` | # of 750 mL bottles of spirit/liquor needed |
 | `alcFreeCount` | # of 2 L bottles of mixer (likely soda) needed |

+### Output Calculations

+The major difference, in the advanced view, is that it uses user-inputted percentages to calculate guest drink preference rather than the standard preference percentages shown in the [Constants Table](#constants-table) above.